HeptaSean/PySeedRecover/README.md

 If you do not know, at which position a word is missing (or if several words are missing), the possibilities become too many to manually check.
-With `-k`/`--key`, we can give one or several stake keys to search for (as usual on Unix systems, the list of options can be terminated with `--` to start with the known words of the seed phrase):
+With `-a`/`--address`, we can give one or several stake addresses to search for (as usual on Unix systems, the list of options can be terminated with `--` to start with the known words of the seed phrase):
 ```
-$ seedrecover -k stake1u9t04dtwptk5776eluj6ruyd782k66npnf55tdrp6dvwnzs24r8yq \
+$ seedrecover -a stake1u9t04dtwptk5776eluj6ruyd782k66npnf55tdrp6dvwnzs24r8yq \
   stake1u9vm3pq6f3a5hyvu4z80jyetuk8wt9kvdv648a6804zh0vscalg0n -- ladder long \
   kangaroo inherit unknown prize else second enter mystery valve riot \
   attitude area blind fabric symbol skill sunset goose shock gasp grape
 ```

-It is also possible to abbreviate the searched stake key(s) by `...` in the
+It is also possible to abbreviate the searched stake address(es) by `...` in the middle:
-middle:
 ```
-$ seedrecover -k stake1u9...24r8yq stake1u9...calg0n -- ladder long \
+$ seedrecover -a stake1u9...24r8yq stake1u9...calg0n -- ladder long \
   kangaroo inherit unknown prize else second enter mystery valve riot \
   attitude area blind fabric symbol skill sunset goose shock gasp grape
 ```